AbeerMohamed2651992/RecipeApp/README.md

  2- disply it by RecycleView
  3- then make filter by name recipes on list
- 4- when click on each item it will redirect to details of recipes
+ 4- when click on each item it will redirect to details of recipes 5- then we able to sort by calories or sort by fats